The Cook will prepare, season, and cook dishes such as soups, meats, vegetables, or desserts for the hotel.

-- Complete opening duties: a) Set up work station with required mis en place, tools, equipment and supplies. b) Inspect the cleanliness and working condition of all tools, equipment and supplies. c) Check production schedule and pars. d) Establish priority items for the day. e) Inform the Head Cook of any supplies that need to be requisitioned for the day's tasks. f) Transport supplies from the Storeroom and stock in designated areas.
+- Complete opening duties: a) Set up the workstation with tools, equipment, and supplies. b) Inspect the cleanliness and working condition of all tools, equipment, and supplies. c) Check production schedule and pars. d) Establish priority items for the day. e) Transport supplies from the Storeroom and stock in designated areas.

-- Start prep work on items needed for the particular menu of the day.
+- Start prep work on items needed for the menu of the day.

-- Inform F&B service staff of 86'd items and amount of available menu specials throughout the meal period.
+- Inform F&B service staff of 86'd items and the number of available menu specials throughout the meal period.